jj5/kickass-crypto/README.md

 **_It's very important that you don't compress data that an attacker can supply with other data that is secret.
 It's best just not to compress at all._**

-## Data encryption

-The encryption process is roughly:

-* JSON encode
-* prefix with JSON data length
-* pad with random data
-* encrypt with AES-256-GCM using the OpenSSL library
-* concatenate authentication tag, initialization vector, and cipher text
-* encode as base64
-* prefix with data-format indicator

 ## Timing attack mitigation